1uphealth/fhir-react/README.md

 ### Styles

 Optional CSS styles are provided with this library.
-They are splitted into two files:
+They are split into two files:

 - `style.css` with basic styling of the components
 - `bootstrap-reboot.min.css` further enhancing those styles